 Paul Wesley concludes: “After six months of successful trials, we requested a second blending unit from Bürkert, and both have now been in use for several months.
 It was soon apparent that the new system was able to accurately maintain the water hardness at exactly the point we needed.
 As a result, we have made a significant saving in terms of our chemical requirements and reduced our CO2 footprint at the same time.”

-- Compact, robust stainless steel design
+- Compact and robust stainless steel design

 - Contact-free position sensor